sameeran4218/Excel-Extension/README.md

 - Results are displayed next to the data.
 - Predicted values appear in the subsequent column.
 - A chart with actual values and the regression line is generated automatically.

+Code Help:
+- The CustomRibbon.xml file provides the neccessary code to be used in the Office RibbonX Editor software
+- The RegressionMacro.bas file provides the VBA code used in the project
+- Both files can be opened in VS Code

 ## ⚠️ Error Handling